syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>MoreItem</td>
-<td>The button that appears in the top toolbar allows you to expands the options available in the PDF Viewer.</td>
+<td>The button that appears in the top toolbar allows you to expand the options available in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>TextMarkup</td>
-<td>The button that appears in the Bottom toolbar allows you to annotate text in the PDF Viewer.</td>
+<td>The button that appears in the bottom toolbar allows you to annotate text in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>FreeText</td>
-<td>The button that appears in the bottom toolbar allows you to add text annotations directly onto the document in the PDF Viewer.</td>
+<td>The button that appears in the bottom toolbar allows you to add text annotations directly to the document in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>Ink</td>